In-grid-collective/servPubWiki/Workshop/05-VPN and Reverse Proxy Server workshop_new.md

 # Installing Tinc

-Tinc is a Virtual Private Network (VPN) daemon that uses tunnelling and encryption to create a secure private network between hosts on the Internet.
-Find out [more](https://www.tinc-vpn.org/)
+Tinc is a Virtual Private Network (VPN) daemon that uses tunnelling and encryption to create a secure private network between nodes on the Internet

-You need to install tinc for all nodes of the subnetwork.
+You need to install tinc for all nodes of the subnetwork
+- personal machines
+- servers

 --
 ## OS

 Today we will be installing Tinc on Armbian (Linux).

-They are a litle bit more complex but we have found methods for installing on other OS though:
+They are a litle bit more complex but we have found methods for installing on other OS:
 - Mac - our manual in the wiki.
 - Windows - documentation coming, but using ubuntu console [like this](https://www.microsoft.com/store/productId/9PDXGNCFSCZV?ocid=pdpshare)